parim2024/chatbotMern/README.md

-# MinSpace – Mental Health & Wellness Platform
+# MindSpace – Mental Health & Wellness Platform

-MinSpace is a **full-stack MERN application** designed to support mental wellness.
+MindSpace is a **full-stack MERN application** designed to support mental wellness.
 It provides a safe online space where users can track their mood, share anonymous posts, and interact with an AI-powered chatbot for emotional support.

 ---